-The reading this week is chapters 12 and 13 of Lacey Baldwin Smith, This Realm of England: 1399 to 1688, and these documents.
+Read the documents below.
+Recommended reading is chapters 12 and 13 of Lacey Baldwin Smith, This Realm of England: 1399 to 1688.

 The Petition exhibited to his Majesty by the Lords Spiritual and Temporal, and Commons, in this present Parliament assembled, concerning divers Rights and Liberties of the Subjects, with the King's Majesty's royal answer thereunto in full Parliament.Document II